2024

 James A. Warren

-Retired diplomat James A. Warren is the editor of the centenary scholarly edition of J. Thomas Looney's book “Shakespeare” Identified (1920), which launched the modern movement recognizing Edward de Vere, 17th Earl of Oxford, as the true author of the works of Shakespeare.2019
+Retired diplomat James A. Warren is the editor of the centenary scholarly edition of J. Thomas Looney's historic book “Shakespeare” Identified (1920).
+Warren has written and edited many additional articles and books exploring the Oxfordian theory launched by that book.

 Cheryl Eagan-Donovan